 Voraakhom is also a highly active campaigner for public green space and is a design consultant for the Redevelopment Bangkok in celebrating its 250th anniversary.
 During graduate school, she co-founded the Koungkuey Design Initiative, an international partnership that works with communities in difficult landscapes to design and rebuild public space through a participatory process.
 She is a TED Fellow, Echoing Green Climate Fellow, Atlantic Fellow and Asia Foundation Development Fellow.
 She received her master's in landscape architecture from Harvard University's Graduate School of Design.

 As Katharine Wilkinson writes: "At age 16, through some ineffable alchemy of living and learning in the woods, I fell in love with this world and became an environmentalist.
 That commitment threads through my interdisciplinary journey since, from research and teaching to strategy and advocacy.
 Along the way, I have written two books.
 The first, Between God & Green, grew out of my doctoral research at Oxford, where I was a Rhodes Scholar.
-The second was a bestseller, Drawdown: The Most Comprehensive Plan Ever Proposed to Reverse Global Warming.
+The second was a bestseller: Drawdown: The Most Comprehensive Plan Ever Proposed to Reverse Global Warming.
 That book brings to life the pioneering, collaborative work of Project Drawdown, the nonprofit where I am now vice president of communication and engagement.

 "Climate change is humanity's great challenge.
 It demands extraordinarily ambitious, exponential action, across society.
 As a writer and speaker, I aim to help others envision possibility and persevere in making it real -- bringing to bear head, heart and hands.
 I find sustenance in rivers and mountains, dogs and horses, poetry and play, the occasional whiskey, and a community of wise, wild, kindred spirits."

-Williams has exhibited widely, including the 2018 Venice Architecture Biennale, a solo exhibition at the MCA Chicago, The Art Institute of Chicago and the Pulitzer Arts Foundation in St. Louis.
+Williams has exhibited widely, including the 2018 Venice Architecture Biennale, a solo exhibition at the MCA Chicago, the Art Institute of Chicago and the Pulitzer Arts Foundation in St. Louis.
 She is a 2018 United States Artists Fellow, a Joan Mitchell Foundation Painters & Sculptors grantee, an Efroymson Family Arts Fellow, a Leadership Greater Chicago Fellow and a member of the multidisciplinary Museum Design team for the Obama Presidential Center.
 She is this year's Bill and Stephanie Sick Distinguished Visiting Professor at the School of the Art Institute Chicago and has previously served as a visiting assistant professor of architecture at Cornell University and Washington University in St. Louis.
 She lives and works on Chicago's south side.

-After teaching 5th grade in West Philadelphia for seven years, Jonathan Williams decided to join the family business and become a pastor like his father.
+After teaching fifth grade in West Philadelphia for seven years, Jonathan Williams decided to join the family business and become a pastor like his father.
 He started a church in Brooklyn, NY, and just three months later faced a religious and personal reckoning when his father announced her transition from male to female.
 Williams decided that his church would become an advocate for the LGBTQ+ community, forever shifting the landscape in his personal and professional life.